Dyalog/APLProcess/README.md

 # APLProcess
-APLProcess is a utility to launch a new instance of Dyalog APL in another process
+APLProcess is a utility to launch a new instance of Dyalog APL in another process.

+Documentation can be found at <https://dyalog.github.io/APLProcess>.